Last Updated on by Jeremy

 - Webcam Hosting: $175

 You may look at our spending and think it is a lot, and that is true.
-But I am happy to say that nearly all of our monthly fees are paid for solely by our CPM ads and Amazon affiliate sales, which pull in an average of around $7 CPM total when it is all said and done.
+But I am happy to say that nearly all of our monthly fees are paid for solely by our CPM ads and affiliate sales, which pull in an average of around $30 CPM total when it is all said and done.
+So for every one dollar, we spend in a single month, odds are good we're at least making seven or ten back in return.

 For all questions, please email [email protected] Finally, be sure to check back soon as we update more tests into this guide!